13 Days |

 IOYO - 3

-A riveting experience awaits you when you touch down in Delhi, and Service International Lufthansa City Center staff will be on the ground to receive and take you to the hotel.
-The itinerary takes full effect in the morning from the Old Delhi.
-The sightseeing starts with is Raj Ghat; this location boast of the cremation of Mahatma Gandhi (regarded as the father of India).
-You’ll have a chance to see the iconic Red Fort, including Chandni Chowk, built by Shan Jahan.
+A riveting experience awaits you when you touch down in Delhi, and Services International Lufthansa City Center staff will be on the ground to receive and take you to the hotel.
+The itinerary takes full effect from the following morning covering Old Delhi.
+The sightseeing starts with Raj Ghat; this location boasts of the cremation of Mahatma Gandhi (regarded as the father of India).
+You’ll have a chance to see the iconic Red Fort, including Chandni Chowk, built by Shah Jahan.

 You’ll go by road on a 235 km drive from Delhi to Mandawa.
-The day’s activities and tour for sightseeing will be in the Shekhawati villages-- Mandawa, Nawalgarh, Dundlod, etc. You’ll see beautiful fresco, great mansions and havelis and they are part of why Shekhawati villages are called “The Open Art Gallery”.
+The day’s activities and tour for sightseeing will be in the Shekhawati villages-- Mandawa, Nawalgarh, Dundlod, etc. You’ll see beautiful frescoes, great mansions and havelis.
+Shekhawati villages are called “The Open Art Gallery” for the same reason.
 Thakur Nawal Singh founded Mandawa in 1755 and it houses a collection of armories, canon, old costumes from 1820, ancient coins and other exciting items.
-You’ll stay overnight in hotel in Mandawa or any other village of Shekhawati.
+You’ll stay overnight in a hotel in Mandawa or any other village of Shekhawati.

-The tour takes you on a 188km drive from Mandawa to Bikner in the morning hours.
+The tour takes you on a 188km drive from Mandawa to Bikaner in the morning hours.
 Later in the afternoon, the sightseeing begins in Bikaner to see 16th century rectangular Junagadh Fort, with thirty seven pavilions, thirty feet wide moat, thick wall, large number of balconies, including designer windows.
-It also has seven gates and with one of them being Suraj pol is named typically because sun rays falls directly on the gate.
+It also has seven gates and with one of them being Suraj pol is named typically because sun rays fall directly on the gate.
 Other places of visit are Chand pol, the joramol temple, the Har Mandir temple.
-You will stay overnight at the hotel in Biknaer.
+You will stay overnight at the hotel in Bikaner.

 On this day, you’ll go on a 331 km drive from Bikaner to Jaisalmer.
 Jaisalmer portrays a colorful blend of art, music, architecture, culture, and tradition.
 You’ll marvel at the camels, the yellow sand, beautiful havelis, the imposing palaces and many more.
 Visit the bazaars in the afternoon.
 You will stay overnight in an hotel in Jaisalmer